A Parallelization Strategy for GRAND with Optimality Guarantee by Exploiting Error Pattern Tree Representation: Simulation Results

-To further validate the effectiveness of the hybrid enhanced ORBGRAND, we increase the code rate to BCH(127, 113) and the maximum query limit to $T = 5e4$, so that SGRAND can be nearly guaranteed to find a valid EP, thereby approaching the limit of ML decoding performance.
-Table~\ref{tab:performance_comparison} presents the BLER and average test counts, wherein the ``Ratio'' column indicates the ratio between the test count of considered algorithm and that of serial SGRAND.
+To further validate the effectiveness of the hybrid enhanced ORBGRAND, we increase the code rate to BCH$(127,113)$ and set the maximum query limit to $T=5\times10^{4}$, under which SGRAND is almost guaranteed to identify a valid EP.
+Under this setting, the decoding performance of SGRAND closely approaches that of ML decoding, thereby providing a practical reference for near-ML performance.

+Table~\ref{tab:performance_comparison} summarizes the resulting BLER and the average number of queries.
+The reported ML lower bound is obtained under an optimistic assumption that decoding is declared successful even when no valid codeword is found during the SGRAND search.
+As expected, this bound is nearly indistinguishable from the performance of SGRAND when a sufficiently large number of queries is allowed.
+The ``Ratio'' column reports the average query number of each algorithm normalized by that of serial SGRAND.

-Experimental results shows that when a sufficiently large number of tests is allowed, the hybrid enhanced ORBGRAND algorithm with either ORBGRAND or RS-ORBGRAND in its first phase can achieve nearly ML performance, with rather modest increase in average test counts.
-For comparative analysis, we also include the experimental results for list GRAND \cite{abbas2022list}, which outputs multiple candidate valid EPs and picks the one with the highest reliability.
-We see that this algorithm requires a significant increase in average test counts while still fails to approach ML decoding, demonstrating the potential advantage of our hybrid enhanced ORBGRAND algorithm.
+The experimental results further show that, with a sufficiently large test budget, the proposed hybrid enhanced ORBGRAND algorithm can achieve near-ML performance when either ORBGRAND or RS-ORBGRAND is employed as the first-stage decoder, with only a modest increase in the average number of tests.

+For comparison, we also include the experimental results of list GRAND \cite{abbas2022list}, which outputs multiple candidate valid EPs and selects the one with the highest reliability.
+The results indicate that list GRAND requires a substantially larger number of average tests and still fails to approach ML decoding performance, thereby highlighting the performance–complexity advantage of the proposed hybrid enhanced ORBGRAND algorithm.

+We further evaluate the proposed hybrid enhanced ORBGRAND framework on the 5G NR CA-polar code $(128,105+11)$ and compare it with the CA-SCL decoder \cite{arikan2009channel,niu2012crc}.
+The maximum query budget is set to $T=3\times10^{6}$.
+For list GRAND, the results from~\cite{abbas2022list} with parameters $(LM_{\text{max}}=96,\ HW_{\text{max}}=8,\ \delta=20)$ are reported.

+Fig.~\ref{fig:polar} presents the BLER and average number of queries versus $E_b/N_0$.
+As shown in Fig.~\ref{fig:polar}(a), ORBGRAND exhibits a clear performance gap to the near-ML reference.
+With hybrid enhancement, the BLER of ORBGRAND is reduced by approximately $66\%$ in the highlighted high-SNR region.
+A similar improvement is observed for RS-ORBGRAND, where hybrid enhancement achieves about a $10\%$ BLER reduction and further narrows the gap to ML decoding.

+These performance gains are achieved with only a modest increase in query complexity.
+As shown in Fig.~\ref{fig:polar}(b), hybrid enhanced ORBGRAND increases the average number of queries by about $2\%$, while the increase for hybrid enhanced RS-ORBGRAND is limited to approximately $3\%$.
+In contrast, list GRAND requires substantially more queries across the entire SNR range and still fails to approach near-ML performance.

+Overall, the results on the CA-polar code confirm that the proposed hybrid enhancement significantly improves ORB-type GRAND decoding with minimal additional query overhead, yielding a more favorable performance--complexity tradeoff than list GRAND.